OpenGlobe/policy-lab-playbook/README.md

 ## Play 8 - It's always about the user.

 Embrace user research and what it means.
 Keep your plan user-centric so that any pivots stem from user needs.

+**Reach out to users early on.**

+Understand user needs and validate your key assumptions with them as early as possible.
+It will help your team identify a more suitable approach to the problem and align your goals with your partner.
+Synthesis your learnings and findings and leverage them to inform your design decisions.
+While the agile mindset helps you “build the thing right,” user research empowers you to “build the right thing.”

 **Keep testing and interviewing.**